Sam Adams Park at Faneuil Hall

-Located in Faneuil Hall at the Sam Adams Statue, this new concert series, a partnership between Berklee and the City of Boston, is free and open to the public.
-Berklee students will perform at noon on the last three Fridays in July.
+Located in Faneuil Hall at the Sam Adams statue, this series is a partnership between Berklee and the City of Boston.
+Performances are free and open to the public.
+Berklee students will perform at 12:00 p.m. on selected Fridays.
 (View map.)

 Fingerstyle guitarist Brooks Robertson doesn’t need much more than two thumbs, eight fingers, and six strings on a wooden box to carry listeners away.
 He utilizes superb technical ability to play bass, rhythm, and melody simultaneously and surpass the borders of conventional genres.